Want a way to gain new clients and help you grow your coaching business that doesn’t just rely on social media or paid ads?

 Sending cold emails sounds straightforward, but there are some pitfalls I want to warn you about:

-• Making your emails too long.
+- Making your emails too long.
 People will start to lose concentration.
 You can pack in a lot of detail in a few words if you work at it.
-I’d recommend writing out your credentials, for example, and then go through and ruthlessly cut it down so the main point still stands, but the excess words are removed.
+I’d recommend writing out your credentials, for example, and then going through and ruthlessly cutting them down so the main point still stands, but the excess words are removed.

 Measuring the Success of Your Cold Email Campaigns